-Mouth problems can start even before more typical symptoms like cramps and diarrhea.
-Some mouth sores are short-lived and are more of a nuisance than a real problem.
-Others can affect your ability to talk or eat and require your doctor’s help to manage.
+If you’re living with ulcerative colitis (UC), mouth problems can start even before more typical symptoms like cramps and diarrhea.
+Some mouth sores are short-lived and are more of a nuisance.
+Others can affect your ability to talk or eat.

 Ulcerative colitis and its treatments can cause the following mouth problems:

-Pyodermatitis-pyostomatitis vegetans is a rare condition that mainly affects people with ulcerative colitis.
-Symptoms include a rash in skin folds such as the armpits and groin.
+In addition, pyodermatitis-pyostomatitis vegetans is a rare condition that mainly affects people with ulcerative colitis.
+Symptoms include a rash in skin folds like the armpits and groin.
 You may also experience pus-filled sores inside the mouth and throat.

 - diphenoxylate and atropine (Lomotil)

 - metronidazole (Flagyl)

 Some people with ulcerative colitis report a strange metallic or acidic taste in their mouth.
 This symptom is more

 This severe inflammatory disease affects the entire colon and is usually caused by ulcerative colitis.

 Taste changes may stem from a B12 vitamin deficiency.
 Experiencing a metallic taste can be a side effect of the drugs sulfasalazine, azathioprine, and metronidazole (Flagyl).